comicrelief/campaign/docs/deployment.md

 ### Drafting Releases

 Release are to happen every Monday, end of play.
-Head over to Github and draft a new release
+- Head over to Github and draft a [new release](https://github.com/comicrelief/campaign/releases/new)
-Review JIRA and make sure ALL issues have been tagged with the new release, for example 1.2 Add all pull requests and their associated JIRA tickets to the release notes, for example 1.2 Proceed to the Product release process documentation to complete the weekly release.
+- [Review JIRA](http://jira.comicrelief.com/browse/PLAT) and make sure ALL issues have been tagged with the new release, for example 1.2
+- Add all pull requests and their associated JIRA tickets to the release notes, for example [1.2](https://github.com/comicrelief/campaign/releases/tag/1.2)
+- Proceed to the Product release process documentation below to complete the weekly release.

 ### Deploying to Staging
 Before a site instance deployment can happen, a Campaign profile release must be drafted.